icebert04/icebert04.github.io/_posts/2018-3-13-talk-to-strangers.md

 His name is Dexter.
 He is from North Cotobato.
 He told me a lot of wonderful stories about his place.
 A landlocked province located in the region of Mindanao.
 Cotabato is now one of the investment-friendly provinces in Mindanao.
 Thousands of hectares of land are suitable for a variety of crops: rice, banana, rubber, oil palm and other high value crops.
 This 656,590 hectares of land is also blessed with beautiful surroundings and touristic places like the New Isreal's eco-tourism park that is situated at the foot of Mt.
 Apo.
-You can also feel the breeze of nature of the Majestic Asik-Asik Falls.
+You also have the option to feel the breeze of nature of the Majestic Asik-Asik Falls.

 Did you know that Rubber farmer in Cotobato produces a minimum monthly income of P36,000.00 per hectare or a minimum annual income of P432,000.00 per hectare?
 Aside from the high demand of rubber products in the world market, rubber trees can be intercropped with other crops including livestock.